UdoGerhards/Nodejs-annotations/README.md

 ## How to use

-Involve the lib into your index.js file, setup the parameters and start the bootstrap script:
+Involve the lib into your index.js-file, setup the parameters and start the bootstrap-script: